Alabama

 The ecosystem of Alabama’s deepest lake is a vibrant tableau of life, both above and below the surface.
 From the fish that navigate its depths to the birds that soar above, this lake is a microcosm of Alabama’s broader ecological diversity.
 The surrounding landscape, too, tells a story of natural beauty and biodiversity, with forests, wetlands, and uplands providing a backdrop to the aquatic scene.

-READ ABOUT: Is There an Ocean in Alabama
+READ ABOUT: Most Popular Cities in Alabama

 The Role of Conservation